Fundraising and/or Sales Policy and Procedures

 - Student groups applying for a permit must be registered and in good standing with Student Unions & Activities.

-- The person filing the application must be an officer registered with Student Unions & Activities.
+- The person filing the application must be a listed officer of the group.

 - Student groups may be given a permit for a maximum of five (5) days per group per semester or summer session.

 - A group’s privileges of engaging in sales and/or fundraising activities is subject to immediate cancellation if the methods used interfere with general University operations, are disorderly, improper, obstruct traffic, or if they otherwise interfere with an individual’s rights to privacy and/or freedom from harassment.